farrer/trigger-rally-bullet/doc/README-win.txt

     (Windows Vista and later)
     C:\Users\UserName\.trigger-rally\

-In this folder you will find a text file named "trigger-rally.config" which can be edited with Notepad in order to change the game settings.
+In this folder you will find a text file named "trigger-rally-VERSION.config" which can be edited with Notepad in order to change the game settings.

 ---------------------